-Apart from employment, work may also be performed on a contract basis under: (i) a temporary or seasonal work contract; (ii) service contract; (iii) agency contract; (iv) vocational training and advanced training contracts; and and (v) supplementary work contract.

-A management agreement is more flexible compared to a permanent contract of employment given that it may be terminated upon the managing director's dismissal from office.
+Apart from employment, work may also be performed on a contract basis under: (i) a temporary or seasonal work contract; (ii) a service contract; (iii) an agency contract; (iv) a vocational training or advanced training contract; and (v) a supplementary work contract.
+A management agreement is more flexible compared to a permanent contract of employment, given that it may be terminated upon the managing director's dismissal from office.